Enryun/GameKitDemo/README.md

 ## Introduction

 This project demonstrates how to implement real-time multiplayer functionality in a SwiftUI app using `GameKit`.
-It provides a simple counter that two players can increment, and the counter value is synchronized between both players' devices.
+It provides a simple counter that two (or more) players can increment, and the counter value is synchronized between both players' devices.
 The project serves as a starting point for building more complex multiplayer games or apps.

 ## Features